-The manufacturer is responsible for surface quality conformance of such objects.
-Manufacturer quality system shall ensure the required scope surface check preceding the product supply to the consumer.
+The surface quality and structure of surface layer of the additive product shall be considered during design of electronic geometric model of further mechanical treatment and operation.
+Manufacturer quality system shall ensure the required scope surface check of product and surface layer of samples preceding the product supply to the consumer.
 Where material surface defects are detected during the latter stages of manufacture, repair may be carried out in compliance with 11.3.6.2.3.
+Product repair shall be agreed with the consumer.